Americans’ charitable donations increased by 4% in 2021,

 When you open a

 DAFs can be especially helpful to donors with variable incomes, like real estate agents or the self-employed.
-Thanks to the DAF, they can still give consistently year to year since they already have money in the fund to draw from, even when their income changes.
+Thanks to the DAF, they still can give consistently year to year since they already have money in the fund to draw from, even when their income changes.

 How can donor-advised funds work as a tax-efficiency tool?

 If you’re facing a higher tax bill, you can open a DAF now and make contributions to help reduce that bill in the year you make the contribution.
-Your contribution is then invested (most likely tax-free) and remains in the DAF account until you chose to make a donation to a qualified charity or until your passing, at which point the fund is either passed on to future generations or is distributed to charities you have designated.
+Your contribution is then invested (most likely tax-free) and remains in the DAF account until you choose to make a donation to a qualified charity or until your passing, at which point the fund is either passed on to future generations or is distributed to charities you have designated.

 What’s more, a DAF can help you avoid tax-time paperwork headaches: Instead of tracking down a bunch of donation receipts, your entire giving record is in one place.

 Yes, you can use donor-advised funds to give anonymously to charities.
 Perhaps you want to give to a disaster relief effort but don't want to be an ongoing donor.
-This way, you can still give generously during the crisis but without visibility.
+This way, you still can give generously during the crisis but without visibility.

 How has the SECURE Act’s standard deduction increase impacted charitable giving?